-- undue burden or expense on a person subject to the subpoena.
-The court for the district where compliance is required must enforce this duty and impose an appropriate sanction-which may include lost earnings and reasonable attorney's fees-on a party or attorney who fails to comply. - (2) Command to Produce Materials or Permit Inspection. - (A) Appearance Not Required.
-A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless also commanded to appear for a deposition, hearing, or trial. - (B) Objections.
+(1) Avoiding Undue Burden or Expense; Sanctions.
+A party or attorney responsible for issuing and serving a subpoena must take reasonable steps to avoid imposing undue burden or expense on a person subject to the subpoena.
+The court for the district where compliance is required must enforce this duty and impose an appropriate sanction-which may include lost earnings and reasonable attorney's fees-on a party or attorney who fails to comply.

+(2) Command to Produce Materials or Permit Inspection.

+(A) Appearance Not Required.
+A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless also commanded to appear for a deposition, hearing, or trial.

+(B) Objections.
 A person commanded to produce documents or tangible things or to permit inspection may serve on the party or attorney designated in the subpoena a written objection to inspecting, copying, testing or sampling any or all of the materials or to inspecting the premises-or to producing electronically stored information in the form or forms requested.
 The objection must be served before the earlier of the time specified for compliance or 14 days after the subpoena is served.
+If an objection is made, the following rules apply:

+(i) At any time, on notice to the commanded person, the serving party may move the court for the district where compliance is required for an order compelling production or inspection.

+(ii) These acts may be required only as directed in the order, and the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance.

+(3) OMITTED

-If an objection is made, the following rules apply: - (i) At any time, on notice to the commanded person, the serving party may move the court for the district where compliance is required for an order compelling production or inspection. - (ii) These acts may be required only as directed in the order, and the order must protect a person who is neither a party nor a party's officer from significant expense resulting from compliance. - (3) OMITTED - (e) DUTIES IN RESPONDING TO A SUBPOENA. - (1) Producing Documents or Electronically Stored Information.
-These procedures apply to producing documents or electronically stored information: - (A) Documents.
-A person responding to a subpoena to produce documents must produce them as they are kept in the ordinary course of business or must organize and label them to correspond to the categories in the demand. - (B) Form for Producing Electronically Stored Information Not Specified.
-If a subpoena does not specify a form for producing electronically stored information, the person responding must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or rı ns
+(e) DUTIES IN RESPONDING TO A SUBPOENA.

+(1) Producing Documents or Electronically Stored Information.
+These procedures apply to producing documents or electronically stored information: (A) Documents.
+A person responding to a subpoena to produce documents must produce them as they are kept in the ordinary course of business or must organize and label them to correspond to the categories in the demand.

-- (C) Electronically Stored Information Produced in Only One Form.
-The person responding need not produce the same electronically stored information in more than one form. - (D) Inaccessible Electronically Stored Information.
-The person responding need not provide discovery of electronically stored information from sources that the person identifies as not reasonably accessible because of undue burden or cost.
+(B) Form for Producing Electronically Stored Information Not Specified.
+If a subpoena does not specify a form for producing electronically stored information, the person responding must produce it in a form or forms in which it is ordinarily maintained or in a reasonably usable form or that the person identifies as not reasonably accessible because of undue burden or cost.
 On motion to compel discovery or for a protective order, the person responding must show that the information is not reasonably accessible because of undue burden or cost.
 If that showing is made, the court may nonetheless order discovery from such sources if the requesting party shows good cause, considering the limitations of Rule 26(b)(2)(C).
-The court may specify conditions for the discovery.

-Remainder of Rule 45 OMITTED
+The court may specify conditions for the discovery.Remainder of Rule 45 OMITTED ---

-RULE 1,285.
+RULE 1.285.
 INADVERTENT DISCLOSURE OF PRIVILEGED MATERIALS